josephpisciotta/tRON/README.md

 tRON game

-This is in pre-alpha as the physics and play-rules are still being developed
+This is in alpha stage development